-RIGHT OF WAY STUDIES SCENARIO 1.3 SW 4TH AVE.
+RIGHT OF WAY STUDIES

+SCENARIO 1.3 SW 4TH AVE.
 ONE WAY PAIR OPTION

-An alternative scenario where traffic travels west to east on SW 4th Ave. can also be feasible if the overall oneway pair system is deemed to work better as an anticlockwise system.
+An alternative scenario where traffic travels west to east on SW 4th Ave. can also be feasible if the overall one-way pair system is deemed to work better as an anticlockwise system.

-- 2. Create one-way West bound traffic on SW 4th Ave. - 3.
+- 1. All modes allowed - 2.
+Create one-way West bound traffic on SW 4th Ave. - 3.
 Allow for two-way transit and autonomous vehicle circulation. - 4.
-Work with adjacent uses to ensure that functional, required, access points are not jeopardized - 5.
-Allow More ROW for public space including pedestrian furnishings, linear parks and bike facilities - 6.
+Work with adjacent uses to ensure that functional, required, access points are not jeopardized - Allow More ROW for public space including pedestrian furnishings, linear parks and bike facilities - 6.
 Dedicated lanes for bicycles - 7.
 Space dedicated to cars and scooters reduced